 From the perspective of improving system resource adequacy (i.e., reducing LOLE), the results indicate that the most effective solutions will be those targeted at being able to help meet load during the evening peak.
 For example, additional stand-alone solar generators should be able to help overall system resource adequacy, but only during times when the sun is up, which reflects just over a third of the hours when the simulated LOLH were found to occur.
 As such, the results illustrate that additional standalone solar generators will have little impact on improving LOLE.
-The reason for this is because if there was a generation shortfall event that spanned an entire day (i.e., a forced outage to a large thermal generator), additional solar would help to mitigate potential loss of load during the middle of the day (and thus reduce mid-day LOLH), but during the evening the generator shortfall event would still drive load shed since the solar is not able to generate after the sun has set (a single hour of load shed, LOLH, regardless of when it load shed event from occurring mid-day, but it would not be able to prevent it from occurring in the evening; thus, the additional standalone solar would not be able to significantly help improve system LOLE.
+The reason for this is because if there was a generation shortfall event that spanned an entire day (i.e., a forced outage to a large thermal generator), additional solar would help to mitigate potential loss of load during the middle of the day (and thus reduce mid-day LOLH), but during the evening the generator shortfall event would still drive load shed since the solar is not able to generate after the sun has set (a single hour of load shed, LOLH, regardless of when it occurs, equates to a day LOLE).
+In other words, the additional standalone solar might be able to prevent the load shed event from occurring mid-day, but it would not be able to prevent it from occurring in the evening; thus, the additional standalone solar would not be able to significantly help improve system LOLE.